Hacks, Myths & FAQs

 Favourite Add to favourites Remove from favourites

-How can learning to cook help you improve your health?
+Key cooking skills to help you improve your health?

-The list of possible food and cooking skills you could learn is extensive.
+There's no need to be a MasterChef to experience the benefits that come with learning basic cooking skills.
+So which cooking skills are great to start practicing now?
+The list of cooking skills you could learn is extensive.
 Don’t worry, we’ve wrapped up a few that we think are really useful for beginners:

 1. Knife skills

-A sharp knife helps you work faster and actually reduces the risk of kitchen injuries (you have to use more pressure to cut with a bunt knife).
-Knowing how to safely use a sharp knife helps with preparation of a wide variety of healthy foods and you can work a lot faster too.
-If you need to brush up on your knife skills, try these tips:
+A sharp knife helps you work faster and reduces the risk of kitchen injuries.
+Knowing how to safely use a sharp knife can help you prepare a wide variety of healthy foods more quickly.
+Here are our top tips:

 Keep your knives sharp: